GIScience/gis-training-resource-center/content/Module_7/en_qgis_automation_theory.md

 - <kbd>Double-Click</kbd> on an algorithm to open the algorithm's parameter.
 - At the top of the algorithm window, navigate to the `Comments`-tab.
 Here you can enter a comment describing what the processing step is doing and what should be considered.
 You can also specify a colour for the comment box.
-- Click Ok.
+- Click `OK`.
 A new box connected to the algorithm will appear in your model canvas.

 :::